gtdrag/gramstr/README.md

-# InstaScrape - Instagram Content Management Tool
+# Dumpstr - Instagram Content Management Tool

 A full-stack application for downloading Instagram content and managing cross-platform distribution.
 Built as a proof of concept for content management workflows.